 Service Providers must also ensure their SCP LNP Applications (which access locally stored LSMS data) support Thousands-Block records from the LSMS.

-Neustar has confirmed that there will be no impact to the existing SCP LNP GTT functions in a Thousands-Block Pooling environment.

-CLNPC members are investigating what changes will be required to the GTT distribution process and will report back to CSCN when their investigation is complete.
+CLNPC members are investigating what changes will be required to the GTT process and will report back to CSCN when their investigation is complete.

-Additional snap back processes will be implemented with Thousands-Block Pooling.

 When a contaminated Thousands-Block has been donated to the pool and subsequently assigned to another carrier, and a previously ported out number is snapped back, the number will return to the new owner of the Thousands-Block.